Tire Size Calculator interactive tool

 - 17 (Wheel Diameter): The size of the wheel (rim) the tire is designed to fit, measured in inches.

-The Danger of Changing Tire Sizes
+The Danger of Changing Tire Sizes: Will These Tires Fit My Car?

 Your vehicle's computer systems—including the speedometer, odometer, anti-lock brakes (ABS), and traction control—are all calibrated to the factory tire's overall circumference.